Green Line (MBTA): Modern fleet

+Type 9

 Twenty-four new Type 9 Green Line cars were delivered between 2017 and 2020.
 Revenue service began in late 2018 and all 24 cars were planned to enter service by the fall of 2019, although actual acceptance continued through 2021.
 The Type 9 cars will provide additional rolling stock to allow for Green Line Extension operations, and will not replace any of the existing fleet.
 The cars were made by CAF USA, Inc., with the shells and frames made in Spain, and final assembly and testing done at their plant in Elmira, New York.
 As of March 2017, the first unit had been expected to enter passenger service in Spring 2018, with all 24 cars in service by the end of the year.
 The first Type 9 car, #3900, began revenue service on December 21, 2018.

 Future fleet

 Planning for a Type 10 fleet—which would replace all Type 7 and Type 8 cars in the mid-2020s—began in 2018 with plans for a fully low floor fleet.
 At 113 ft long, Type 10 cars would be significantly longer than the existing fleet, and carry twice as many passengers as existing cars.
 The MBTA released a request for proposals in December 2019, with notice to proceed expected to be given in 2021.
-In June 2021, the MBTA indicated that the initial order would be for 102 LRVs operating as single-car trains, with two-car trains deferred for a later project with federal funding.
+In June 2021, the MBTA indicated that the initial order would be for 102 LRVs operating as single cars, with two-car trains deferred for a later project with federal funding.
 Manufacturer bids were due in July 2021.

-The MBTA awarded a $811 million contract to CAF USA on August 31, 2022, to manufacture 102 seven-segment Type 10 "Supercar" LRVs.
+The MBTA awarded an $811 million contract to CAF USA on August 31, 2022, to manufacture 102 seven-segment Type 10 "Supercar" LRVs.
 Four pilot vehicles are to be delivered in spring 2026, with deliveries of two LRVs per month from spring 2027 to spring 2031.
 The contract included options for additional LRVs.
 As a separately-funded project, Lake Street Yard will be fully reconstructed to support Type 10 vehicles, with Riverside Yard and the GLX Vehicle Maintenance Facility also modified.
-When the Type 10 cars are delivered, the Type 9 fleet is expected to be transferred over to the Ashmont–Mattapan High-Speed Line, replacing the PCC streetcars.
+When the Type 10 cars are delivered, the Type 9 fleet is expected to be transferred over to the Mattapan Line, replacing the PCC streetcars.